Skip to Content

-Rigorous advice requires not only strong research, but clarity on where gaps lie and how they can be filled.
 Those of us who work across the policy–research interface know that evidence does not move into policy systems on principle alone.
 It moves through people, trust, shared understanding, and the practical connections that enable ideas to travel.

 WHO

-Origins and Ownership
+Origins and Stewardship

 WHAT

-“It’s relatively unusual to find initiatives which explicitly recognise the value of less‑formalised conversations between professionals as a means of better understanding one another’s respective organisational structures, operating systems, and key drivers.”
+“It’s relatively unusual to find initiatives which explicitly recognise the value of less formalised conversations between professionals as a means of better understanding one another’s respective organisational structures, operating systems, and key drivers.”

 WHY

-Participants consistently highlight how valuable it is to demystify each other’s systems.
-Ruth Marshall, Head of Futures Capability at GO‑Science, reflects that it is “Always helpful to learn more about other sectors we work with.
+“Always helpful to learn more about other sectors we work with.
 [I] have particularly enjoyed talking to my scheme partner about impact case studies and what looks like success when engaging with government.”

 “I have enjoyed being able to ask specific questions to my pair on live activities and plans we are looking at putting together, especially in timely policymaking contexts as a sounding board that would not otherwise be so easily accessible.”

-This ability to safely explore the “black box”—the drivers, pressures, and processes shaping decisions—has been one of the strongest outcomes of the scheme so far.
+This ability to safely explore the “black box” (the drivers, pressures, and processes shaping decisions) has been one of the strongest outcomes of the scheme so far.

 HOW